Logo

 Doc Pomus stated that more often than not, he was the only Caucasian in the clubs, but that as a Jew with polio, he felt a special underdog kinship with African Americans, while in turn the audiences respected his courage and were impressed by his talent.

-Gigging at clubs in and around New York City, Doc Pomus often performed with Milt Jackson, Mickey Baker, and King Curtis.
+Gigging at clubs in and around New York City, Doc Pomus often performed with Milt Jackson, Horace Silver, Buddy Tate, Baker, and Curtis.

-Doc Pomus recorded about forty sides as a singer in the 1940s and 1950s for Chess, Apollo, Dawn, Gotham, and other recording companies.
+Doc Pomus is reported to have recorded more than fifty record sides of music, though others have reported the number at about forty sides, as a singer in the 1940s and 1950s for Chess, Apollo, Dawn, Gotham, and other recording companies.

 Still, Doc Pomus had co-credit as lyricist, and soon received a royalty check for $2,500, an event that convinced him that songwriting was a career worth pursuing.